-How to use Android phone as a PC gamepad
+How to use your phone as a PC gamepad

-Mobile Gamepad is an interesting solution that transforms your Android into the reasonably good wireless gamepad.
-Players shouldn’t expect miracles, but it will get the job done.
-Most of the time, at least.
-This app functions only with a server application on PC, so you have to download and install suggested version.
+HandyGamePad Pro is an interesting solution that transforms your Android into a reasonably good wireless gamepad.
+This app, like the majority, functions only with a server application on the PC, so you have to download and install the suggested version.

-First, you install both Android app from Play Store and a server program for your PC.
-Once installed, you have to make sure that the Android and PC are on the same wireless connection and share same IP address.
+First, you install both the Android app from Play Store and a server program for your PC.
+Once installed, you have to make sure that the Android and PC are on the same wireless connection and share the same IP address.
 The server works out the connection, Android app everything else.
-Button mapping is made easier with a game list that program enables, so you can define them respectively.
-Games can be started with the phone itself, without even touching the PC, because it can simulate a mouse.

 This was our list of suggested apps.
 We hope you’ll find it helpful and use some of them to play your favorite games.
-Have you tried any of them before?
-What is your opinion on the subject?
-Be free to tell us in the comments section.
+Thank you for reading and make sure to visit our Facebook and Twitter pages for more quality content.